roberddd/PF2B/docs/support/create_your_own_biome.md

 !!! warning ""
-    The Biomes & Collections features are not yet released.
-Coming soon...
+    The Biomes & Collections features are not yet released and will be available in version 1.1.7.
+Coming soon!

-    The below documentation is valid for `beta2` version of the addon.
+    The below documentation is valid for `beta3` version of the addon.

 If you want to contribute biomes to PF2B, here is some important information and a set of guidelines to follow.